outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** String
 **Default:** `2009scape_development`
-**Recommended:** Keep client and server values synchronized **Requires restart:** Yes
+**Recommended:** Keep the client and server values synchronized; use a unique secret where appropriate **Restart required:** Yes

 ### Description

-The secret key is sent by the client during the login process.
+The secret key is sent by the client during login.

-The **client and server must have matching secret keys**.
-If the keys do not match, the connection is refused.
+The **client and server must use matching values**.

+If the values do not match, the client connection will be refused.

 Example: